GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 ## Architecture
 This solution comprises the following pipelines.
-To view the job graphs of these pipeline, see [Dataflow DAG](#dataflow-dag).
+To view the job graphs of these pipelines, see [Dataflow DAG](#dataflow-dag).
 1. Inspection and de-identification
 2. Re-identification

 ### Inspection and de-identification
 ![Reference architecture](diagrams/inspect-deid-architecture.png)

 You can use this pipeline for CSV, TSV, Avro, and JSONL files stored or ingested in Cloud Storage or an Amazon S3 bucket.
-This pipeline uses the State and Timer APIs to batch and process the files in an optimal manner.
+This pipeline uses the State and Timer APIs to batch and process the files optimally.
-The results of the inspection and de-identification processes are written to a BigQuery table.
+The results of the inspection and de-identification processes are written in a BigQuery table.

 ### Re-identification
 ![Reference architecture](diagrams/reid-architecture.png)